ghaerr/microwindows/Readme.md

 ## Areas where Microwindows can be used are:

 - NEW: updated Nano-X window frame drawing code resembles Nuklear UI
-- NEW: Nuklear immmediate-mode GUI now supported
+- NEW: Nuklear immmediate-mode GUI apps now supported in seperate windows
 - NEW: supports running multiple simultaneous Win32 apps on Linux, OS X and in a browser
 - original classic shareware Doom v1.10 ported to Nano-X
 - run X11 or Win32 applications in a browser using EMSCRIPTEN